This Privacy Statement was updated on 21.07.2021

 - companies within the SAP Group

-- third party service providers; for e.g., for consulting services and other additional related services, for the provision of the website or newsletter dispatch
+- third-party service providers, e.g., for consulting services and other additional related services, for the provision of the website or newsletter dispatch

-As part of a global group of companies operating internationally, SAP has affiliates (the “SAP Group”) and third-party service providers outside of the European Economic Area (the “EEA”) and will transfer your Personal Data to countries outside of the EEA.
-If these transfers are to a country for which the EU Commission has not issued an adequacy decision, SAP uses the EU standard contractual clauses to contractually require that your Personal Data receives a level of data protection consistent with the EEA.
-You can obtain a copy (redacted to remove commercial or irrelevant) of such standard contractual clauses by sending a request to email@example.com.
-You can also obtain more information from the European Commission on the international dimension of data protection here: European Commission.
+As part of a global group of companies operating internationally, SAP has affiliates (the “SAP Group”) and third-party service providers outside of the European Economic Area (the “EEA”) or from a region with a legal restriction on international data transfers and will transfer your Personal Data to countries outside of the EEA.
+If these transfers are to a country for which the EU Commission has not issued an adequacy decision, SAP uses the EU standard contractual clauses to contractually require a level of data protection consistent with the EEA to your Personal Data.
+You can obtain a copy (redacted to remove commercial or irrelevant information) of such standard contractual clauses by sending a request to firstname.lastname@example.org.
+You can also obtain more information from the European Commission on the international dimension of data protection here.

 What are your data protection rights?
-You can request from SAP: access at any time to information about which Personal Data SAP processes about you and the correction or deletion of such Personal Data.
+You can request from SAP access at any time to information about which Personal Data SAP processes about you and the correction or deletion of such Personal Data.
 Please note, however, that SAP can or will delete your Personal Data only if there is no statutory obligation or prevailing right of SAP to retain it.
-Kindly note further that if you request that SAP deletes your Personal Data, you will not be able to continue to use any SAP Fieldglass service that requires SAP’s use of your Personal Data.
+Kindly note further that if you request for SAP to delete your Personal Data, you will not be able to continue to use any SAP service that requires SAP’s use of your Personal Data.

-Furthermore, you can request from SAP that SAP Fieldglass restricts your Personal Data from any further processing in any of the following events: (i) you state that the Personal Data SAP has about you is incorrect, subject to the time SAP requires to check the accuracy of the relevant Personal Data, (ii) there is no legal basis for SAP Fieldglass processing your Personal Data and you demand that SAP restricts your Personal Data from further processing, (iii) SAP Fieldglass no longer requires your Personal Data but you state that you require SAP to retain such data in order to claim or exercise legal rights or to defend against third party claims, or (iv) in case you object to the processing of your Personal Data by SAP based on SAP Fieldglass’s legitimate interest (as further set out below), subject to the time required for SAP to determine whether it has a prevailing interest or legal obligation in processing your Personal Data.
+Furthermore, you can request from SAP that SAP restricts your Personal Data from any further processing in any of the following events: (i) you state the Personal Data SAP has about you is incorrect, subject to the time SAP requires to check the accuracy of the relevant Personal Data, (ii) there is no legal basis for SAP processing your Personal Data and you demand SAP to restrict your Personal Data from further processing, (iii) SAP no longer requires your Personal Data but you state you require SAP to retain such data in order to claim or exercise legal rights or to defend against third party claims, or (iv) in case you object to the processing of your Personal Data by SAP based on SAP’s legitimate interest (as further set out below under Section B), subject to the time required for SAP to determine whether it has a prevailing interest or legal obligation in processing your Personal Data.

 Please note, however, that SAP can or will delete your Personal Data only if there is no statutory obligation or prevailing right of SAP to retain it.
-Kindly note further that if you request that SAP deletes your Personal Data, you will not be able to continue to use any SAP Fieldglass service that requires SAP Fieldglass’ use of your Personal Data.
+Kindly note further that if you request that SAP deletes your Personal Data, you will not be able to continue to use any SAP service that requires SAP’s use of your Personal Data.

 How can you exercise your data protection rights?
-Please direct any requests to exercise your rights at firstname.lastname@example.org.
+Please post any requests to exercise your rights at email@example.com.

 SAP will decline to process requests that are manifestly unfounded, excessive, fraudulent, or are not otherwise required by local law.